-Perhaps the biggest fashion decision a woman will make in her life; is the decision of what to wear on her wedding day.
-The dress needs to be romantic, timeless, elegant – and most importantly – make the bride feel and look a million dollars.
-Not a decision to be taken lightly and it is for this reason that vintage inspired wedding dresses are the perfect choice.
+Perhaps the biggest fashion decision a woman will make in her life is the decision of what to wear on her wedding day.
+The dress needs to be romantic, timeless, elegant – and most importantly, make the bride feel and look like a million dollars.
+Not a decision to be taken lightly, and it is for this reason that vintage inspired wedding dresses are the perfect choice.
 Looking to the styles of the past will automatically evoke a timeless elegance, to be treasured and admired for years to come.

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 By choosing vintage inspired over true vintage, there are a number of advantages:

 - You can ensure that the dress is in perfect condition with no tears to repair and no zippers to replace.

 - Vintage inspired wedding dresses come in a wide range of sizes.
 Hurray!

 - We all know the frustration of finding that perfect original vintage piece – only to find it is not in your size.
 Oh the heartbreak.
 But with vintage inspired fashion, that problem is nicely eliminated.

 Practically speaking, it could be argued that vintage inspired shopping is a lot less time-consuming and stressful than shopping original vintage.
 With Modcloth, you can view the whole range of items at the swipe of your fingertips, or a click of a mouse.
 True vintage, however, can often be like looking for a needle in a very large haystack.